 Written entries are invited for the July issue to: Catholic Voice, PO Box 7174, Yarralumla, ACT 2600, or email ed.voice@cg.catholic.org.au by June 15.
 Entries which are accepted are free, courtesy of sponsorship by the Catholic Development Fund.

+Archdiocesan Coming Events

+BATEHAVEN AND

-BLESSED PETER TO ROT: The Papua New Guinean community of Canberra invites you to a special Mass to mark the feast day of Blessed Archdiocesan Coming Events BATEHAVEN AND BEYOND: Presentation on 'A heart for life' with Sr Mary Murphy RSJ, on June 4 at the Town Library, Tumbarumba, from 10am-3pm.
+BEYOND: Presentation on 'A heart for life' with Sr Mary Murphy RSJ, on June 4 at the Town Library, Tumbarumba, from 10am-3pm.
 BYO lunch, cost by donation.
 Inquiries: Sr Mary Murphy: mary.murphy@sosj.org.au.

+WEEKEND RETREAT:

 June 12-14 - A time of prayer and silence to ponder the gracious love of God for all.
-Led by Sr Carmel Drew RSJ at St Joseph's House of Spirituality and Hospitality, 12 David Ave, Batehaven, WEEKEND RETREAT:

-a 6pm meal on Friday and concludes with lunch on Sunday.
+Led by Sr Carmel Drew RSJ at St Joseph's House of Spirituality and Hospitality, 12 David Ave, Batehaven, NSW.
+Retreat begins with a 6pm meal on Friday and concludes with lunch on Sunday.
 Cost: live-in \$120; Saturday only (9.30am-4pm) \$30.
-Inquiries: Sr Mary

-NSW.
-Retreat begins with

-Murphy: mary.murphy@sosj. org.au.
+Inquiries: Sr Mary Murphy: mary.murphy@sosj. org.au.
 CCR RENEWAL DAY: